microsoft/accessibility-insights-action/docs/ado-extension-inputs.md

 -   `snapshot` (boolean).
 Save snapshots of scanned pages as artifacts.
 These snapshots will show you exactly what the scanner sees when scanning the page.
 This requires `uploadOutputArtifact` to not be set to `false`.

 -   `chromePath` (string).
 Path to Chrome executable.
 By default, the task downloads a version of Chrome that is tested to work with this task.

-## Intentional failures

-The ADO extension reports an intentional failure if _either_ of the following cases are true:

--   The `failOnAccessibilityError` option is `true` and any accessibility errors are found.
--   The `baselineFile` option is specified and any changes are detected between the currently reported set of errors and the set of errors previously captured in `baselineFile`.

-Note that these two failure modes and their associated options operate _independently_ of each other.
-Where feasible, the `baselineFile` option is usually the more powerful option, as it can enable both the _get clean_ and _stay clean_ scenarios.
-The `failOnAccessibilityError` option can realistically enable only the _stay clean_ scenario.